Elizabeth's Kitchen Diary

 We had a fantastic journey across the voe, the sun shining down, the salt sea spray on our faces, the wind in our hair.
 I can’t emphasise how much I enjoy being out on the water.

 No sooner had we arrived in Brae and the baton attendants were disembarking did the lifeboat pagers go off!
 A yacht following behind the lifeboats had grounded itself on a sandbank just a few minutes away.
-Everything was caught on video, so check out all the action below.

 It was an absolutely fantastic day and I was glad to be a part of it.